CNN TV

 Men in charge: Gian Piero Gasperini, Alex Ferguson, Josep Guardiola, Andre Villas-Boas and Jupp Heynckes.

 It’s that time of year again!
 The new football season is upon us and below you will find my predictions on what will happen in Europe’s top four leagues over the next 10 months.
 One thing is for sure.
 There should be plenty of dramatic twists and turns in England, Germany, Italy and Spain.
-Read the rest of this entry »
+FULL POST

 Filed under: Football